Tag: wisconsin

 • Contemplating Blue

 Fall is my favorite time of year.
 As the days get shorter, the nights get cooler, inviting you to put on something cozy and warm before gathering round a campfire with friends.
-By the time October rolls around, football season is well underway, as are the yellows and reds scattered amongst the once-green leaves of the northwoods.
+By the time October rolls around, football season is well underway, as are the yellows and reds scattered amongst the once-green leaves of the Northwoods.
 To me, fall is comfort.
-I love how it leads into the holiday seasons of Halloween, Thanksgiving, and Christmas — joyous times that each conjure their own moods of nostalgia mixed with anticipation.
+I love how it leads into the holiday seasons of Halloween, Thanksgiving, and Christmas—joyous times that each conjure their own moods of nostalgia mixed with anticipation.

 I’ve always been grateful to live in a place that has four seasons.
 While living outside of any one season, you gain a fresh perspective of all the wondrous elements that season holds and look forward to the moment it will arrive again.
 It’s a constant cycle of welcoming back something that’s both novel and completely familiar at the same time.